darkterra/OLD-Node-Nas-Manager/README.md

 Naturally, the NAS-Management solution contains all the basic functions and the advanced functions by default the most experienced initially.
 And later by the "Modularity" project, the solution may be more complete.
 Modules developed by communoté will see the day in addition to those developed by the original team that created the NAS-Management solution.

+NAS-Management is a Rich Web Client based EXTJS technology, that provides a desktop interface imitation.
+This project is fully open source.